My Family Court Story

 Was it by chance that I had gravitated to work with children and parents?

-You see, I could have lived my entire life failing to piece something hugely significant together.
+I could have lived my entire life failing to piece something hugely significant together.

 So…what was it?

-Okay, so why was I so different from my brothers and why did it affect me throughout my life?
+Was I so different from my brothers and why did it affect me throughout my life?

 It was just that my first attachment, unlike my brothers, was to my dad.
 That’s why I experienced a level of trauma that impacted so strongly on me, throughout my life.

-You’re probably thinking, but what has that got to do with you?
+But what has that got to do with you?

 Well…I am living proof of the impact of separation on children who are attached to the parent that they no longer see regularly or at all.